heejoon123/Stanford_ML/README.md

 **Exercise 2: Week 3**
 This week's programming assignment was to utilize the conceptual knowledge taught behind Logistics Regression and Regularization.
 The full solutions file was inputted into a pdf file into the github folder.

+**Exercise 3: Week 4**
+In this week's programming assignment, I was tasked with implementing the one-vs-all logistic regression and neural networks to recognize hand-written digits.
+The full solution file was inputted into a pdf file into the github folder.